 Sesquicentennial: The Second Battle of Fort Wagner

-The following individuals served during the Second Battle of Fort Wagner, South Carolina on July 18, 1863.
-The Battle was a decisive Confederate victory in which the union had 1,515 total casualties (246 killed, 880 wounded, 389 captured).
-Of those killed in action, three are memorialized at Mount Auburn though their remains are buried at the battle site.
-They are Colonel Robert Gould Shaw and Captain Cabot Jackson Russell of the 54th Massachusetts Volunteer Infantry and Private James Dana Meserve of the 7th New Hampshire Regiment.
+The Second Battle of Fort Wagner, South Carolina occurred on July 18, 1863.
+It was a decisive Confederate victory in which the Union had 1,515 total casualties (246 killed, 880 wounded, 389 captured).
+Three of those killed in action are memorialized at Mount Auburn: Colonel Robert Gould Shaw and Captain Cabot Jackson Russell, both of the 54th Massachusetts Volunteer Infantry, and Private James Dana Meserve of the 7th New Hampshire Regiment.
 Four others survived the battle and the war.

 Robert Gould Shaw (1837 – 1863)